 When two things are paired repeatedly, the emotional reaction we have to one starts to bleed into the emotional reaction for the other.
 This occurs through a process known as Classical Conditioning.

 It means, however, that we begin to value the irrelevant traits of things that are valuable, even when those traits have nothing to do with the value itself.
 For instance, we have very positive feelings towards our romantic partner who has certain personality quirks (or physical traits), so we develop very positive feelings towards those quirks, coming to believe we would have a hard time being with someone who doesn’t have them.
 Or it could mean that we start to prefer products made by a particular brand, because we have a positive association with the brand itself.
 In fact, many brands bombard us with ads attempting to get us to link positive things (e.g. attractiveness, wealth, a desirable lifestyle, calming scenes of nature) with their logo.
 They apply Classical Conditioning to us like Pavlov applied it to his dogs.
-Just look at beer ads.
+Just look at beer and bottled water ads, which associate a particular brand with a particular lifestyle.

 This means that we’ll overvalue what we have, in part, because we associate value with irrelevant features that don’t produce value themselves.
 We are loath to throw away our shirt with the trendy brand, because that logo evokes value.
 Who cares that the shirt looks bad on us.
 And don’t forget how sad it is that you’ll never again find a romantic partner with quirky traits X, Y and Z, that you now find so adorable and endearing after your last partner had them.